 We saw Janus-faced Janice get doubled in a mirror while wearing a wedding dress back in episode 2.12.
-Adriana gets doubled now, and this image itself can be read in double ways.
-It points to her double-life as an FBI informant (the pressure of which is driving her to rush into marriage).
-But the double-image may also signify that she is of two minds regarding marriage to Christopher.
-He is, after all, a man who has physically assaulted her in the past, and who now calls her “damaged goods” upon learning that she may be barren.
+Adriana gets doubled now, and this imagery itself can be read in double ways.
+First, the image points to her double-life as an FBI informant (the pressure of which is driving her to rush into marriage).
+And second, the double-image of her may signify that she is of two minds regarding marriage to Christopher.
+Adriana loves him but he is a man who has physically assaulted her in the past, and who now calls her “damaged goods” upon learning that she may be barren.
 Furthermore, he had to get high on junk before he could find the courage to propose to her.
 If marriage can’t prevent her from testifying against Chris, as her friend believes, then is this marriage really going to be the best thing for Adriana?

-An attorney confirms her friend’s claim.
+An attorney confirms her friend’s claim that marriage wouldn’t necessarily protect her.
 And the bridal shower confirms Adriana’s disenchantment with the whole marriage idea.
 She looks nauseous upon receiving a Cuisinart at her bridal shower.
 Perhaps she is not yet ready for the banality and domesticity of married life.
 If so, this may be the most significant thing that she has in common with her fiancé, who has always had difficulty accepting “the fucking regularness of life.”

 Although the episode title refers to Adriana’s story, the major plot of the hour concerns the mob’s new housing scam.
 It’s a straightforward story, but more brilliantly constructed than most viewers recognize.
 Disclosure: I’ve been aching to do the write-up on this episode for months (actually years, ever since the days when Sopranos Autopsy was just a twinkle in my eye) because of an observation that I haven’t yet seen anyone else make; the housing-scam storyline contains a fairly obscure allusion that nobody as far as I can tell has ever bothered to look up.
 The allusion opens up our understanding of the episode like a revelation.
 But I’ll come back to that in a bit.